nexus

 • Full-text searchable history of all past sessions and notes

-Context Export for Claude
+Context Export for AI

 nexus context myproject # Export recent history + state as markdown